Activate OpenGL and GLSL on Xcode

 Let’s check head files:

-If anything is correct, it has three folders in this directory, includesGL
+If anything is correct, it has three folders in this directory, includesGL,GLFWandglm.

 Check libraries: